hanwenzhang123/fullstack-note/README.md

 - for web content to run scripts in an isolated thread in the browser (background threads)

 #### Difference between a cookie, sessionStorage and localStorage
-- `cookie` - primarily for server-side, stores data has to be sent back to server, expiration can be set from either server-side or client-side when manually set
+- `cookie` - primarily for server-side, stored data needs to be sent back to server, expiration can be set from either server-side or client-side when manually set, 4KB Max
-- `sessionStorage` - client side, use when you need to store somthing temporary, will only be accessible while the window is open, expires when tab closes
+- `sessionStorage` - client side, use when you need to store somthing temporary, will only be accessible while the window is open, expires when tab closes, 5MB Min
-- `localStorage` - client side, store data on the client computer, save key/value pairs in web browser, store data with no expiration date, last until the user deletes it
+- `localStorage` - client side, store data on the client computer, save key/value pairs in web browser, store data with no expiration date, last until the user deletes it, 5MB Min

 #### local storage
 - let now = new Date() || new Date().getTime();